ot4u/String-/README.md

   excluding the requirement to compare your implementation with the standard.

 💡 [Tap here](https://forms.yandex.ru/cloud/6418126b02848f263d78c4a1/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.